Registering for Classes

 We are excited for you to start your journey as a Coyote!
 For new students who will be at USD’s campus in Vermillion, Move-In Day is Friday, Aug.
 18. Keep an eye on your email for instructions regarding signing up for a move-in time.
 If you are moving in early with a designated group on campus, reach out to that organization for more information.

 After you’ve moved in, you can look forward to a full week of activities celebrating the start of your chapter at USD.
-A full Welcome Week schedule will be posted at a later date on the page below.
+A full Welcome Week schedule will be posted at a later date.

 Your Coyote Card and Coyote Card Mobile ID are your most important pieces of identification at USD.
 You can use your student ID to pay for purchases, access your residence hall, use printing services and more.
 Make sure you order your Coyote Card in advance so you’re ready when the semester begins.